-AST 4762/5765 are the undergrad and grad versions of a class in basic data analysis, using real astronomical data and methods.
-If you will be doing research in astronomy, this class is for you.
-It has a longer-than-normal class time because we integrate the lab exercises into the lecture, front-loading lecture at the start of the semester and emphasizing project work toward the end.
+If you will be doing research in astronomy, you have the prerequisites and the time, and you are a good programmer, this class is for you.
+It has a longer-than-normal class time because we integrate the lab exercises, front-loading lecture at the start of the semester and emphasizing project work toward the end.
 Please see the syllabi, handouts, and assignments, available at the link above, to get an idea for what’s involved.

 WORKLOAD: AST 4762 is really an undergrad registration option for a grad class, with a somewhat-easier final project.
 The workload is high, higher than Senior Design in Engineering (according to students who have taken both).
 Other classes say you will need to spend 6-10 hours a week.
 For this class, it’s really true, every week.
 Ask students who have taken the class, or see below.
-Also, you need to be comfortable programming a computer.
+Also, you need to be a good computer programmer.

-FORMAT: Both undergrads and grads sit in the same lecture, but the homework has extra work for the grads and the final project, worth 40% of the grade, is more challenging for the graduates.
-I encourage undergraduate students who have had some data analysis experience, who can program well, and who have the time, to take the grad version.
-It will look good on a grad school application and you will learn much more.
-But it is more work, especially the project.
+FORMAT: Both undergrads and grads sit in the same lecture, but the homework has extra work for the grads and the final project, worth 30% of the grade, is more challenging for the graduates.
+Undergraduate students who have had some data analysis experience, who can program well, and who have the time may take the grad version.
+It will look good on a grad school application and you will learn more.
+But, it is more work, especially the project.

-The math needed for this class is not too challenging – just differential equations for error analysis and calculus or algebra for the rest.
-However, this is an intense class, because most of the work is programming assignments and it takes time to make good programs that run well.
-We will discuss methods that make it quicker, but even so you can expect an average of 6-10 hours a week outside of class, and up to 15 if you are struggling.
-The final project is all that is due in finals week, and it is assigned about a month before it is due (there is no exam).
+The math needed for this class is differential equations for error analysis and calculus or algebra for the rest.
+However, this is an intense class, because most of the work is programming assignments and it takes time to write good programs that run well.
+We will discuss methods that make it quicker, but even so you can expect an average of 6-10 hours a week outside of class, and 15+ hours/week if you are struggling.
+The final project is all that is due in finals week, and it is assigned about a month before it is due.
+There is no final exam.

 PREREQ: Ability to program a computer.

-Most students who come in without programming ability have struggled in the course.
-Several have failed, and many have dropped.
-We use the Python language, and spend the first 2 weeks getting up to speed in Python.
-That’s reasonable if you know how to program in another language, but it’s very fast if you’ve never programmed.
-Having taken computer classes, especially in the distant past, is not enough.
-You actually need to have put that knowledge to use and be comfortable with programming.
+Having taken computer classes in the distant past is not enough.
+You actually need to have put that knowledge to use and be comfortable with programming to solve real problems.
 Conversely, if you can program, you don’t need to have taken any class.
-If you cannot write a program (right now, no looking at notes or other sources of help) to read a file of numbers, calculate the mean and standard deviation, and print the results, do not take this course.
+If you cannot write a program (right now, no looking at notes or other sources of help) to read a file of numbers, calculate the mean and find the minimum and maximum, and print the results, do not take this course!

 What Students Say